kjs29/nback/README.md

 ### This game is my first project after learning the basics of Python.
 I heard that people can make games with [pygame](https://www.pygame.org/news), and creating games can teach a lot about programming in general so I decided to give it a try.

 # What is 'N back'?
+Can you tell me how to play it?

+## What is N back?

-### The n-back game is a fun and challenging brain exercise.
+#### The n-back game is a fun and challenging brain exercise.

 The game involves remembering a sequence of items (like colors, letters, or shapes) that are presented to you, one at a time,